Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/preparing-transferable-record.md

 Similar to [binding the document store to a domain name](/docs/integrator-section/verifiable-document/ethereum/document-store), you will have to bind the identity of the token registry to a domain name.

-To do that simply create a `TXT` record on your domain with the following entry:
+To do that, create a `TXT` record on your domain with the following entry:

 ```txt
 openatts net=ethereum netId=11155111 addr=0x8431012Bc040942B59e3C5bf428221eab0b2f723
 ```

-You will need to replace the token registry address `0x8431012Bc040942B59e3C5bf428221eab0b2f723` with the address you've got from the previous step.
+You will need to replace the token registry address `0x8431012Bc040942B59e3C5bf428221eab0b2f723` with the address you get from the previous step.

-If you like to use our sandbox DNS for the purpose of the exercise, you may instead run the following command, following the instructions from [earlier](/docs/integrator-section/verifiable-document/ethereum/dns-proof):
+If you want to use our sandbox DNS for the purpose of the exercise, run the following command instead following the instructions from [earlier](/docs/integrator-section/verifiable-document/ethereum/dns-proof):

 ```sh
 open-attestation dns txt-record create --address 0x8431012Bc040942B59e3C5bf428221eab0b2f723 --network-id 11155111
 ```

-If you like more detailed setup instructions, you may refer to the [documentation for configuring DNS](/docs/developer-section/quickstart/configure-dns).
+If you want to view more detailed setup instructions, see the [documentation for configuring DNS](/docs/developer-section/quickstart/configure-dns).

-> Take note of the domain you are inserting the records on, you will need this later
+>**Important:** Take note of the domain where you are inserting the records, because you will need the domain name later.

 ## Creating Raw Transferable Document